 What is your teaching philosophy?

-What do you think students expect and need from their teachers?
+What do you think students expect from their teachers?
 How will you meet those expectations?

-This can also be a tricky question.
+These teacher interview questions can also be a tricky.
 Avoid phrases like “Students want teachers to be their friend.”
-Instead, target specific expectations, like “They want to be supported and feel that their teacher respects their opinions and feelings.”
+Instead, target specific expectations like “They want to be supported and feel that their teacher respects their opinions and feelings.”
 Consider other expectations like a safe classroom environment, the freedom to ask for help when they need it, flexibility under difficult circumstances, and open-minded approaches to teaching and learning.

 How does a teacher’s personality affect their success?
 What would you say your “teacher personality” is?

-Again, this answer is all about the wording.
+Again, the answer to these questions is all about the wording.
 Avoid phrases like “I’m the mean teacher” or “I’m the fun teacher.”
 Instead, be thoughtful about how you present yourself to students and parents.
 Are you stern but fair?
 Entertaining but also focused on achievement?
 Kind but able to control misbehavior when needed?
 Think about how you truly approach teaching, and be honest.
 This question will help everyone determine if you’re a good fit for the position.

 How do you approach lesson planning?